Dirac equation: Consequences

 In 1933 Carl Anderson discovered the "positive electron", now called a positron, which had all the properties of Dirac's anti-electron.
 While the Dirac sea was later superseded by quantum field theory, its conceptual legacy survived in the idea of a dynamical vacuum filled with virtual particles.
-In 1949 Ernst Stueckelberg suggested and Richard Feynman showed in detail that the negative energy solutions can be interpreted as denoting particles traveling with reverse proper time with respect to some observer.
+In 1949 Ernst Stueckelberg suggested and Richard Feynman showed in detail that the negative energy solutions can be interpreted as particles traveling backwards in proper time.
 The concept of the Dirac sea is also realized more explicitly in some condensed matter systems in the form of the Fermi sea, which consists of a sea of filled valence electrons below some chemical potential.

 Significant work was done over the following decades to try to find spectroscopic discrepancies compared to the predictions made by the Dirac equation, however it was not until 1947 that Lamb shift was discovered, which the equation does not predict.
-This led to the development of quantum electrodynamics in 1950s, with the Dirac equation then being incorporated within the context of quantum field theory.
+This led to the development of quantum electrodynamics in the 1950s, with the Dirac equation then being incorporated within the context of quantum field theory.
 Since it describes the dynamics of Dirac spinors, it went on to play a fundamental role in the Standard Model as well as many other areas of physics.
 For example, within condensed matter physics, systems whose fermions have a near linear dispersion relation are described by the Dirac equation.
 Such systems are known as Dirac matter and they include graphene and topological insulators, which have become a major area of research since the start of the 21st century.

 The Dirac equation is inscribed upon a plaque on the floor of Westminster Abbey.
 Unveiled on 13 November 1995, the plaque commemorates Dirac's life.
 The equation, in its natural units formulation, is also prominently displayed in the auditorium at the ‘Paul A.M.
 Dirac’ Lecture Hall at the Patrick M.S.
 Blackett Institute (formerly The San Domenico Monastery) of the Ettore Majorana Foundation and Centre for Scientific Culture in Erice, Sicily.